How it works

-For the first time in New Zealand, Lifetime Retirement Income combines investment with insurance to give you an income for life.
+For the first time in New Zealand, Lifetime Retirement Income has combined investment with insurance to give you an income for life.

 Whatever happens in the markets, the income you get from your nest egg is protected.
-Your fortnightly payments can start anytime after you turn 65 and continue for the rest of your life, however long you live.
+Your fortnightly payments can start anytime after you turn 60 and will continue for the rest of your life, no matter how long you live.

-I knew that NZ Super wouldn’t be enough for me.
-With Lifetime I know I'll always have enough income, even if I live to 100!
+I knew that Super wouldn’t be enough.
+With Lifetime, I know I'll always have enough income, even if I live to 100!

 - Pat, Wellington

 When you invest with Lifetime your savings are put into a balanced fund managed by our four investment managers:

 The balanced fund is designed to grow your nest egg and make it last as long as possible.
 All investment returns from the fund are credited to your account.
 Fees, tax, and your fortnightly income payments are debited from your account.

 Even if your regular income payments deplete your savings, this doesn't mean you'll run out of income.
 Lifetime’s longevity insurance makes sure you keep getting your regular income payments, for life.

 You can add to or withdraw your funds at any time.
 It's your money and you’re in control at all times.
 If you pass away, your remaining balance will go to your estate.